Hercules Mulligan: Involvement in the American Revolution

 In 1765, Mulligan became one of the first colonists to join the Sons of Liberty, a secret society formed to protect the rights of the colonists and to oppose British policies that limited them.
 In 1770, he clashed with British soldiers in the Battle of Golden Hill.
 He was a member of the New York Committee of Correspondence, a group that rallied opposition to the British and coordinated with groups in other colonies through written communications.
-In August 1775, while under fire from HMS Asia, he and a New York volunteer militia company called the Corsicans captured four British cannons in the Battery.
+In August 1775, while under fire from HMS Asia, he and a New York volunteer militia company called the Hearts of Oak captured four British cannons in the Battery.
 In 1776, Mulligan and the Sons of Liberty knocked down a statue of King George III in Bowling Green and then melted the lead to cast bullets to use against the British.
 Mulligan remained in New York as a civilian unexposed after George Washington's army was driven out during the New York campaign in summer 1776.

 While staying with the Mulligan family, Alexander Hamilton came to share Mulligan's views.
 As a result, Hamilton wrote an essay in 1775 in favor of independence.
 When Washington spoke of his need for reliable information from within New York City in 1776, after the Continental Army was driven out, Hamilton (who was then an officer on Washington's staff) recommended Mulligan due to his placement as tailor to British soldiers and officers.

 This proved to be incredibly successful, with Mulligan saving Washington's life on two occasions.
 The first occurred when a British officer, who requested a watch coat late one evening, told Mulligan of their plans: "Before another day, we'll have the rebel general in our hands."
 Mulligan quickly informed Washington, who changed his plans and avoided capture.

 Mulligan's slave, Cato, was a Black Patriot who served as a spy together with Mulligan, and often acted the role of courier, in part through British-held territory, by exploiting his status as a slave, letting him pass on intelligence to the Continental Army without being detained.
 In 1778, Cato was granted his freedom in return for his service during the war.
 He was discharged in 1783 and moved to Plymouth, Massachusetts.